-Atelier Schaft tells a new narrative about the infamous Giant Hogweed and transforms the invasive plant into a series of new material applications.
+Atelier Schaft tells a new narrative about the infamous giant hogweed plant and transforms this invasive plant into a series of new material applications.

-Heracleum Mantagazzium is better known as the Giant hogweed or in Dutch the Reuzen berenklauw.
+Heracleum Mantegazzianum is better known as the giant hogweed or in Dutch the reuzen berenklauw.
 The plant is introduced in Europe during the Victorian era due to its architectural quality.

-The material options offer a replacement for various traditional materials; this way he changes the weeds into a potential new crop.
+The material options offer a replacement for various traditional materials, this way the designer changes the weeds into a potential new crop.

 When processing the veneer strokes the white foam is left over.
 These strokes of foam are pressed and bound with a starch-based recipe.

-The hard knots of the plant are grinded and boiled in a mixture of H2o and Na2CO3.
-After processing, this ‘’paste’’ becomes strong and light cardboard.
+The hard knots of the plant are ground and boiled in a mixture of H2o and Na2CO3.
+After processing, this ‘’paste’’ becomes strong and as light as cardboard.

-The fine Giant Hogweed veneer is made out of the most straight parts of the plant.
+The fine giant hogweed veneer is made out of the most flat parts of the plant.
 Every stalk is cut by hand in several strokes, creating a surface covering texture.